Chapter 13 - Sedentary behaviour

 Adults and children increasingly spend time sitting: at a desk or laptop, driving, watching TV or DVD’s, playing computer games or social networking.
 Occupations have changed, from being physical working to office working with ever increasing hours working at a computer.

-Research now suggests that with the strong evidence of sedentary time being adversely associated with poor cardiometabolic health, that this may be a more important indicator of poor health than MVPA levels.16 Thus it may be more effective in the prevention of type 2 diabetes to target both reducing sedentary time rather than solely focusing on promoting MVPA.
+With the strong evidence of the link between sedentary time and poor cardiometabolic health, that this may be a more important indicator of poor health than MVPA levels.16 Thus it may be more effective in the prevention of type 2 diabetes to target reducing sedentary time rather than solely focusing on promoting MVPA.

-Until recently, it has also been unclear whether sufficient levels of activity can modify by weakening or removing the damaging effect of prolonged sitting as described above?17,18 A major meta-analysis of data from more than 1 million individuals,19 has explored the associations of sedentary behaviour and physical activity with all-cause mortality.
-Results have suggested that across sitting time categories, all-cause mortality was considerably reduced with higher levels of physical activity and eliminated in those who were the most active (60-75 min or more per day of moderate activity).19 This level of activity is beyond the basic level of the WHO and CMO physical activity guidelines of 30 minutes a day (for five days a week) or 150 minutes a week of moderate intensity.
+Until recently, it has also been unclear whether sufficient levels of activity can modify by weakening or removing the damaging effect of prolonged sitting as described above.17,18 A major meta-analysis of data from more than 1 million individuals,19 has explored the associations of sedentary behaviour and physical activity with all-cause mortality.
+Results have suggested that across sitting time categories, all-cause mortality was considerably reduced with higher levels of physical activity and eliminated in those who were the most active (60-75 min or more per day of moderate activity).19 This level of activity is beyond the basic level of the World Health Organisation (WHO) and Chief Medical Officer's (CMO) physical activity guidelines of 30 minutes a day (for five days a week) or 150 minutes a week of moderate intensity.
 For these individuals, there were smaller increases in mortality risk associated with sitting time seen compared with the least active group (about 5 mins/day), even though the risks were not completely eliminated.19

 This study also found that, in comparison with other risk factors for health, the increased mortality risk (58%) in those who sit for more than 8 hours/day and are also the least active is similar to that of smoking20 and obesity.21